ibhavikmakwana/extension_method_workshop/public/step_01/instructions.md

 ## 1. Converting a number to local currency format

-Suppose, if we want to convert a number value to the local currency format, we can use the `intl` package's method `NumberFormat.simpleCurrency` to do it.
+Suppose, if you want to convert a number value to the local currency format, you can use the `intl` package's method `NumberFormat.simpleCurrency` to do it.

 Example: